ietf-rats-wg/draft-eat-mt/draft-lundblade-rats-eat-media-type.md

 Published specification:
 : {{media-type}} of RFC XXXX

-Applications that use this media type:
+Applications that use this media type
-: Clients and servers in the Internet of Things
+: Attesters, Verifiers, Endorsers and Reference-Value providers, Relying Parties that need to transfer EAT payloads over HTTP(S), CoAP(S), and other transports.

 Fragment identifier considerations:
 : The syntax and semantics of fragment identifiers is as specified for